eclipse-vertx/vert.x/mods_manual.md

 ### main

 If the module is runnable then a `main` must be specified.
-The main represents the class or script that will be run to start the module.
-The main can be the FQCN of a compiled Java or Groovy class or it can be the name of a JavaScript, Groovy, Ruby or Python script.
+The main represents the verticle that will be run to start the module.
+The main can be the FQCN of a compiled Java or Groovy verticle or it can be the name of a JavaScript, Groovy, Ruby or Python script verticle.
 The script/class must be in the module.

 Here are some example: